Using Waterborne Wood Finishes in a Sprayer

 Since I am still pretty new to sprayed finishes, I was a little hesitant at first but decided to give it a try.
 It doesn’t hurt to try, right?
 I’m just so afraid I’m going to clog up my gun (I am very thorough when I clean it – maybe too thorough!) and also I don’t want waste any product.
 Of course, I don’t have the most expensive set up, if you want to call it that, but it is perfect for my needs!

 I poured Polycrylic in the cup of my spray gun but only about 1/3 of the way.
-I practiced on a piece of cardboard making sure I had the spray pattern I wanted (an oval) then adjusted the fluid control until it was just right.
+I practiced on a piece of cardboard making sure I had the spray pattern I wanted (an oval) then adjusted the fluid control (the amount of product coming out of the sprayer) until it was just right.
+It needs to be smooth and not spotty like an orange peel.

 Originally posted 2014-05-08 08:00:48.